Geowil/LMPGames_MagicSchools/README.md

 If there are any skills with a cost item id assigned, these will override the school setting or default settings.

-If there any schools with a cost item id assigned, these will override the default setting and be applied to spells within the trees of that school.
+If there any schools with a cost item id assigned, these will override the default setting and be applied to skills within the trees of that school.

 **Type**<br>